-Penile Traction for Peyronie’s Disease treatment involves the use of a traction device to straighten the penis by traction therapy.
-A nonsurgical approach to straightening the penis is penile traction therapy, which involves the use of a device men wear for a period of time each day over several months.
+Penile traction for Peyronie’s disease treatment is a nonsurgical approach that involves the use of a device to straighten the penis by traction therapy.
+Men who choose penile traction for Peyronie’s disease wear a device for a period of time each day over several months.
 These devices are called penis extenders or penile traction devices and are based on the concept that tension from stretching the penis may result in a reduction in penile curvature.
 Some men without Peyronie’s disease also use penile extenders with the hope they will make their penis longer.

 Penile extenders are composed of a plastic ring that fits around the head of the penis and is attached to two movable metal rods that run down the sides of the penis.
 These rods apply tension upward by placing pressure on a plastic support that rests against the body.
 Penile traction therapy can be used both with or without other therapies, including injectable and oral medications.

 Studies of Penile Traction for Peyronie’s Disease Treatment

 In a study of 10 men with Peyronie’s disease, the participants used traction therapy called the FastSize Penile Extender.
 Nine of the men had not improved using prior medical therapy.
 All the men used the traction device as the only treatment for 2 to 8 hours per day for six months.
 At the end of six months, the reduction in penile curvature ranged from 10 to 45 degrees, with the average reduction of 33% and the penis lengthened by 1 to 2.5 cm.
 Stretched flaccid penis length increased 0.5 to 2.0 cm and erect girth increased 0.5 to 1.0 cm.
 The men also noted an improvement in the International Index of Erectile Function.
 No side effects, such as skin changes, ulcerations, or a reduction in rigidity were noted.
 (Levine 2008)